elatella/website-tapatate/README.md

 ## Adding New Depots

-Simply add new depots to `src/lib/depots.ts` and they will be propagated everywhere.
+Add new depots to `src/lib/depots.ts` and they will appear everywhere.

 ## Adding New Photos to the Gallery

-Simply add new gallery images to `src/lib/images/gallery` with the file name format `YYYY-X.jpg` where "YYYY" is the year and "X" is the index of the image.
+Add new gallery images to `src/lib/images/gallery` with the file name format `YYYY-X.jpg` where "YYYY" is the year and "X" is the index of the image.
 Then add a description of that image to the locale files using the same index.

 ## Adding New Media to the Medias Page

-Simply add new media to `src/lib/medias.ts` and a respective description text to the locale files and they will be propagated everywhere.
+Add new media to `src/lib/medias.ts` and a respective description text to the locale files and they will be propagated everywhere.

+## Adding New Recipes

+Add an image to `src/lib/images/recipes` and then the respective translations to the locale files.
+The name of the file needs to match the key in the translations (e.g., `carrot-soup.jpg` => `"carrot-soup": { "title": "Karrottensuppe", ... }`).